lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@script`
-Cohort datasets often contain many discrete variables.
-Questionnaires are an example of this.
+Cohort datasets often contain many discrete variables, for instance like data obtained from questionnaires.
 In this lesson, we will discuss when and how to tidy up discrete data.

 ---